Rcoppee/Cyclospora_taxonomy/README.md

 This repository contains the bioinformatic workflows and analysis scripts used in the manuscript:

-> **Targeted genome capture reveals the global population structure of *Cyclospora cayetanensis* and enables molecular surveillance.**
+> **Targeted genome capture uncovers global population structure of *Cyclospora cayetanensis* and enables molecular surveillance.**

 The objective of this repository is to provide a fully reproducible workflow, from raw Illumina sequencing reads to genome-wide population genomic analyses and the identification of diagnostic molecular markers.